mojaloop/ml-api-adapter/Onboarding.md

 Follow the [onboarding guide](https://github.com/mojaloop/central-ledger/blob/master/Onboarding.md) for `central-ledger` to get the required local environment set up before running the following:

-Once simply run:
+Once you have the `central-ledger` up and running, start the `ml-api-adapter` with:
 ```bash
 npm run start
 ```
-to start the ml-api-adapter.

 > Alternatively, try running the `ml-api-adapter` with `docker-compose` to make the setup a little easier: [Running Inside Docker](#RunningInsideDocker).